Click here to view video.

-Employment of physician assistants is projected to grow 38 percent from 2012 to 2022, much faster than the average for all occupations.
-Increased demand for healthcare services from the growing and aging population and widespread chronic disease, combined with a shortage of physicians, will result in increased demand for healthcare providers, such as physician assistants
+Employment of physician assistants is projected to grow 37 percent from 2016 to 2026, much faster than the average for all occupations.
+As demand for healthcare services grows, physician assistants will be needed to provide care to patients.

 Graduation from an accredited PA program, current NCCPA certification, a bachelor’s degree, and documentation of 60 hours of pharmacology education.